MithrilJS/mithril.js/docs/contributing.md

 ## How do I go about contributing ideas or new features?

-Create an issue to suggest it and discuss first.
-Avoid submitting large changes.
+Create an [issue thread on Github](https://github.com/lhorie/mithril.js/issues/new) to suggest your idea so the community can discuss it.
+And don't worry, we're nice :)

+If the consensus is that it's a good idea, the fastest way to get it into a release is to send a pull request.
+Without a PR, the time to implement the feature will depend on the bandwidth of the development team and its list of priorities.

 ## How should I report bugs?

-Ideally, provide code to reproduce the issue (via jsfiddle, a gist, etc).
-Even better, submit a pull request with a fix and tests.
+Ideally, the best way to report bugs is to provide a small snippet of code where the issue can be reproduced (via jsfiddle, jsbin, a gist, etc).
+Even better would be to submit a pull request with a fix and tests.
 If you don't know how to test your fix, or lint or whatever, submit anyways, and we can help you.

+## How do I send a pull request?

+To send a pull request:

+- fork the repo (button at the top right in Github)
+- clone the forked repo to your computer (green button in Github)
+- create a feature branch (run `git checkout -b the-feature-branch-name`)
+- make your changes
+- run the tests (run `npm t`)
+- submit a pull request (go to the pull requests tab in Github, click the green button and select your feature branch)

-## How do I run tests?
+## I'm submitting a PR.
+How do I run tests?

-Assuming you have forked this repo, you can open the `index.html` file in a module's `tests` folder and look at console output to see only tests for that module, or you can run `ospec/bin/ospec` from the command line to run all tests under a Node.js environment.
-Additionally, you can modify a test to use `o.only(description, test)` instead of `o(description, test)` if you wish to run only a specific test.
+Assuming you have forked this repo, you can open the `index.html` file in a module's `tests` folder and look at console output to see only tests for that module, or you can run `ospec/bin/ospec` from the command line to run all tests.

+While testing, you can modify a test to use `o.only(description, test)` instead of `o(description, test)` if you wish to run only a specific test to speed up your debugging experience.
+Don't forget to remove the `.only` after you're done!

 There is no need to `npm install` anything in order to run the test suite, however NodeJS is required to run the test suite from the command line.
+You do need to `npm install` if you want to lint or get a code coverage report though.